-Now what could more fun than being give a pile of sticks to move around!
-The sticks are used to create little cubby houses that they enjoy building, pulling apart and re-building and of course hanging out in.
+Now what could more fun than being given a pile of sticks to move around!
+The sticks are used to create little cubby houses that the kids loved building, pulling apart and re-building and of course hanging out in.

 Naturescape can get very busy in the school holidays or on warm days on the weekend so be prepared to queue up as Naturescape temporarily closes when it reaches capacity.
 You can either wait for it to reopen or enjoy some of the other sites at Kings Park like Synergy Parkland, or Lotterywest Family area, and try again later.

 For more information on open times, closed days, what to bring and things to do, visit the Naturescape website

 What to bring